merely-useful/py-rse/index.md

     Hey, why don't we invent our own little language for designing GUIs?

 -   *Raj* is rude.
-    "It's just the way I talk," he says, "If you can't hack it, maybe you should find another team."
+    "It's just the way I talk," he says.
+    "If you can't hack it, maybe you should find another team."
     His favorite phrase is, "That's stupid,"
     and he uses obscenity in every second sentence.

--   *Sergei* simply doesn't understand the problem.
-    He hasn't bothered to master the tools and libraries he's supposed to be using, the code he commits doesn't compile,
-    and his thirty-second bug fixes introduce more problems than they solve.

 ## Key Points {#teams-keypoints}